 At Laborde Earles Law Firm, our compassionate attorneys understand the frustration and difficulties that accompany pharmaceutical injuries.
 With our years of experience handling dangerous drug cases, we could fight tirelessly for the compensation you deserve.

-If you or someone you know has used Xarelto or another drug and experienced negative side effects or complications, an experienced pharmaceutical product liability lawyer may be able to help.
+If you or someone you know has used a new medication and experienced severe, life-threatening side effects or complications, an experienced pharmaceutical product liability lawyer may be able to help.
 Call today to schedule a consultation and discuss your legal options.